Investors flock to Russia's $5 billion Sberbank stake sale

 LONDON European shares climbed to a new 14-month high on Wednesday, supported by well-received earnings updates from companies such as Lloyds, Telefonica Deutschland and Scor.

-MOSCOW Russia's sale of a $5 billion (3 billion pounds) stake in Sberbank (SBER.MM) drew strong demand from investors around the world, attracted by the lender's dominant position in a growing domestic market and potential to expand across emerging European economies.
+MOSCOW Russia's sale of a $5 billion (3 billion pounds) stake in Sberbank (SBER.MM) has attracted strong demand from investors drawn by the lender's dominant position in a growing domestic market and potential to expand across emerging European economies.

-While below the government's original hopes for 100 roubles per share, the price guidance is above the 91 roubles that Sberbank had set as the minimum bid.
+While below the government's original hopes for 100 roubles per share, it is up from the 91 roubles that Sberbank set as the minimum bid, and indicates strong demand from investors.

-The final pricing, expected later on Tuesday, will cap a day in which Sberbank met investors in Moscow, London and New York to explain its strategy and answer questions.

-In Clothworkers' Hall in the City of London financial district, money managers emerged clutching thick Sberbank documents after an hour-and-a-half meeting with Sberbank management including CEO German Gref, a fitness fanatic and close ally of President Vladimir Putin who has slimmed down the former Soviet state savings bank.

-"It looks like a good deal," said one investor leaving the presentation.
-The investor, who declined to be named, noted Sberbank's focus on transparency and said he had just put in "a significant order" for the stock.
+"We like Russia," said one investor, which holds a small stake in Sberbank and aims to buy more.

+"Just on simple valuations it is one of the cheapest markets in the world.
+In investing there, we are trying to be more exposed to the domestic consumer."

-Russia's economy is growing at around 4 percent, providing a healthy backdrop for Sberbank compared with most European lenders, although growth has been slowing as the euro zone debt crisis hits exports of oil and gas.
+Russia's economy is growing at around 4 percent, providing a healthy backdrop for Sberbank compared with most European lenders, although growth has been slowing as the euro zone debt crisis saps demand for oil and gas.

-Having delayed a sale due to volatile financial markets, Russia's central bank has seized on a market rally prompted by stimulus measures in the United States and Europe to cut its 57.6 percent stake in Sberbank through a placement of shares in Moscow and global depositary shares (GDS) in London.
+Having delayed a sale due to volatile financial markets, the Russian central bank has seized on a market rally prompted by stimulus measures from the U.S. and European central banks to cut its 57.6 percent stake in Sberbank through a placement of shares in Moscow and global depositary shares (GDS) in London.

-The central bank, representing the state, will keep majority control with a stake of 50 percent plus one share.
+It will retain majority control with a stake of 50 percent plus one share.

+Sberbank plans to close the order book at 2:30 p.m.
+British time on Tuesday, one source close to the deal said.
+The GDSs could start trading in London as early as Wednesday.

+The pricing guidance indicates a discount of 3-5 percent to Sberbank's 97.05 rouble close on Friday, and values the 1.71 billion shares being sold at $5.14-$5.26 billion.
+Sberbank's shares were down 0.1 pct at 95.5 roubles on Tuesday.

 The long-awaited Sberbank offering has revived hopes for Russia's stalled privatisation programme.

-It will also clear a share 'overhang' and allow investors to focus on Sberbank's underlying value, Gref, a liberal economist and former economy minister who took the helm at Sberbank in late 2007, told Reuters on Monday.
+It will also clear a share 'overhang' and allow investors to focus on Sberbank's underlying value, chief executive German Gref told Reuters on Monday.

-Gref has been courting Asian asset managers to back the deal, while local reports said U.S. private equity group TPG, a VTB shareholder, may buy Sberbank stock.
-A person familiar with the situation said TPG was not investing in Sberbank.
+Gref has been courting Asian asset managers to back the deal, while local reports say U.S. private equity group TPG, already an investor in VTB, may buy Sberbank stock.

 THIS YEAR'S "HOTTEST OFFERING"?

-Its 19,000 branches give it unequalled coverage across Russia, the world's largest country by territory, yet the bank is still highly profitable, generating net interest margins of over 6 percent and a return on equity of 26 percent.

-Sberbank has also snapped up cheap foreign banking assets, most recently buying Turkey's Denizbank for $3.6 billion, although it has said it is not pursuing any further takeovers abroad for now, after criticism from analysts that it was taking its eye off the ball in Russia.
+Sberbank on Tuesday met more than 40 investors in Moscow to explain its strategy and take questions, according to one investor present.
+It will do similar meetings in London and New York during the day.

-"It attracts huge deposits compared with other banks in Russia and that is a big advantage in terms of margins," said Bruce Bower, a portfolio manager at Moscow-based fund manager Verno Capital who attended the presentation in Moscow.
+"Sberbank's retail network has a huge advantage, it attracts huge deposits compared with other banks in Russia and that is a big advantage in terms of margins," said Bruce Bower, a portfolio manager at Moscow-based fund manager Verno Capital.

 "Sberbank has the best footprint and the presentations (today) confirmed that too," added Bower, whose fund is already a Sberbank shareholder and was waiting to hear how much stock it would be allocated in the offering.